luigifreda/pyslam/README.md

 - **Front-end**: Depth prediction can be enabled in the front-end by setting the parameter `kUseDepthEstimatorInFrontEnd` in `pyslam/config_parameters.py`.
 This feature estimates depth images from input color images to emulate a RGBD camera.
 Please, note this functionality is still *experimental* at present time [WIP].

 **Notes**:
 * In the case of a **monocular SLAM**, do NOT use depth prediction in the back-end volumetric integration: The SLAM (fake) scale will conflict with the absolute metric scale of depth predictions.
-With monocular datasets, you can enable depth prediction to run in the front-end (to emulated an RGBD sensor).
+With monocular datasets, you can enable depth prediction to run in the front-end (to emulate an RGBD sensor).
-- The depth inference may be very slow (for instance, with DepthPro it takes ~1s per image on my machine).
+- Depth inference may be very slow (for instance, with DepthPro it takes ~1s per image on a typical machine).
 Therefore, the resulting volumetric reconstruction pipeline may be very slow.

 Refer to the file `depth_estimation/depth_estimator_factory.py` for further details.
 Both stereo and monocular prediction approaches are supported.
 You can test depth prediction/estimation by using the script `main_depth_prediction.py`.